nayan32biswas/mongodb-odm/docs/advanced-tutorial/model-inheritance.md

 ### Impact in Database

 For model inheritance, we do not create a separate collection for each model.
-Instead, we create a single collection for all models.
-And the collection name will be according to the parent class.
-We add an extra field `_cls` with each document to distinguish the different models.
+Instead, we create a single collection for all models, and the collection name will be according to the parent class.
+We add an extra field `_cls` with each document to distinguish between the different models.

 !!!tip
     By default, we define the `_cls` field as an `index` field.
-We can un indexes this field by defining `index_inheritance_field = False` in the parent class.
+We can remove the index from this field by defining `index_inheritance_field = False` in the parent class.

 ## Retrieve Collection

 We can use all our retrieval methods to retrieve data for the inherited model.
-We will add an extra filter key `{"_cls": '<Model Name>'}` to filter out targeted children or no extra filter for parents.
+We will add an extra filter key `{"_cls": '<Model Name>'}` to filter out the targeted children, or no extra filter for parents.

 ### Filter Content

-To get all content we can filter data with parent class `Content`.
+To get all content, we can filter data with the parent class `Content`.

 ```python
 {!./docs_src/advanced_tutorial/model_inheritance/tutorial000.py[ln:59-62]!}